 There’s journaling (which is great) and then there was this.
 It seemed a tenuous, questionable link to Egyptian magic.

 My hand was certainly hurting after day one (yes, I tried the ritual).
 But more importantly, what if creating real change wasn't an option?
 What if the system was rigged against you based on socioeconomic, cultural or identity factors?

 Many new-age manifestation blogs offer ethically irresponsible products which sully name of metaphysics.
 (TWEET THIS!)

 I run a quick search on Prout, who is likely as invested in metaphysics as she says (after all, she’s built a money-making site based on it and I don't want to doubt her intentions).
 Her LinkedIn page says she went to college for two years – she didn’t study Metaphysics.
 That’s OK – I’m offering a pass; a college degree is not and should not be the marker for success or knowledge.
-But if this were my goal, I would like to study metaphysics — and the art of manifesting – from someone who has a definitive background in Metaphysics.
-That's not a dig at Prout, that's a genuine question: would you hire a book editor without formal experience?
-Maybe, maybe not.
-Would you hire a lawyer who knows about the legal system but who isn't a real lawyer?
-I know it's not entirely similar, but it's worth questioning.
+Something felt off.
+Maybe it’s that there felt like a lack of heart here; it felt like money was the goal.

 I also know she does live chats on Facebook and talks a lot about manifesting energy.
 Her words are simple, clear and effective, but they do not appear to be poignant; they seem designed to pander to her audience: if you think hard enough, you will make more money.